-Liguria occupies a narrow strip of land along Italy's northwestern coast, curving along the northern edge of the Ligurian Sea with one foot in France and the other in Tuscany.
-Which, if you think about it, isn't a bad place to be at all.
+Liguria occupies a narrow strip of land along Italy's northwestern coast, curving along the northern edge of the Ligurian Sea, with one foot in France and the other in Tuscany.
+Between France and Tuscany is a great place to be!

-As you'd expect, much of Liguria's identity comes from its long coastline, but—perhaps surprisingly— this little piece of real estate is primarily mountainous.
-In many places, the sea crashes into near-vertical cliffs, not gently sloping beaches.
+As you'd expect, much of Liguria's identity comes from its long coastline, but perhaps surprisingly, this little piece of land is primarily mountainous.
+In many places, the sea crashes into near-vertical cliffs, not onto gently sloping beaches.

-For as mountainous as Liguria is, it's possible to reach most points along the coast by train—including the villages of the Cinque Terre (they're served by the slowest form of regional train, but you can get there by rail).
+As mountainous as Liguria is, it's possible to reach most points along the coast by train, including the villages of Cinque Terre.
+They're served by the slowest form of regional train, but you can get there by rail.
 To get into the mountains, you may need a car, and in summer you may actually prefer to hop on a boat.